lupyuen/lupyuen.github.io/src/usb2.md

 Which I'll adapt for PinePhone and Allwinner A64.

+(The 4 files look similar...
+We might need to refactor them someday)

 _What about the LTE Modem Driver for NuttX?_

 This NuttX Driver for __Quectel EC20 LTE Modem__ might be helpful...